The David Letterman Show: Production

 The original producer was Bob Stewart, a veteran quiz-show creator who had enlisted Letterman as a panelist on Pyramid from 1978 onward.
 However, due to creative differences, Stewart left the show four days before its premiere, and production of the first several shows fell to head writer Merrill Markoe, who acted as the show's de facto producer despite having absolutely no prior experience in the role.
 Much more comfortable as a writer than as producer, Markoe stayed aboard as the show's head writer for the entire run of the series but was succeeded as producer by Barry Sand.
-Sand joined the show in July and remained at the helm for the rest of its run.
-(Sand later returned to Letterman as producer for the first five years of Late Night.)
+Sand joined the show on July 15 and remained at the helm for the rest of its run; Sand would later return to working with Letterman as producer for the first five years of Late Night.
 Michael McDonald of the Doobie Brothers wrote the opening theme of the show.

 After the first month, Hal Gurnee began directing the show; he'd remain Letterman's director through the mid-1990's.
 Biff Henderson was the stage manager, a role he served for the next 35 years of Letterman's career.
 The writing staff initially consisted of Merrill Markoe (head writer), Valri Bromfield, Rich Hall, Harold Kimmel, Edie McClurg, Gerard Mulligan, Paul Raley, Wil Shriner, Bob Sarlatte and Ed Subitsky.
 (Bromfield, McClurg, Kimmel, and Sarlatte left before the show's end; added to the staff through the run were Ron Richards, Gary Jacobs and Letterman himself, not credited as a writer on early episodes.)

 All the writers appeared on camera, some fairly frequently.
-Seen most often, usually in character (when not on as themselves) being interviewed by Dave, were:
+Seen most often, usually in character (when not on as themselves) being interviewed by Letterman, were: